taosdata/taosadapter/BUILD.md

 sudo make install
 ```

 Once make install is done, taosAdapter and its systemd service file be installed to the system with the TDengine server.
-You can use `sudo systemctl start taosd` and `sudo systemclt stop taosd` to launch both of them.
+You can use `sudo systemctl start taosd` and `sudo systemctl stop taosd` to launch both of them.

 ## Build stand-alone taosAdapter